 To find an active SI:

-On the My Account Page, click Request Access, then select Find a Support Identifier, enter the serial number and organization, then click Search.
+For hardware SIs, on the My Account Page, click Request Access, select Find a Support Identifier, enter the serial number and organization, then click Search.

 Contact your CUA.
 On the My Account page, if you have any SIs in your profile, click View in the Administrator column to view the CUA details.